geoscixyz/em/content/geophysical_surveys/dcr/data.rst

 	\Delta V &= \frac{I \rho}{2 \pi} \left \{ \frac{1}{r_{AM}} - \frac{1}{r_{BM}} - \frac{1}{r_{AN}} + \frac{1}{r_{BN}} \right \}\\[0.8em]
 	\Delta V &=I \rho G

-where :math:`G` is a geometric factor which depends upon the geometry of all four electrodes, :math:`I` is the magnitude of the injection current,  and :math:`\rho` is the halfspace resistivity.
+where :math:`G` is a geometric factor which depends upon the geometry of the electrodes, :math:`I` is the magnitude of the injection current,  and :math:`\rho` is the halfspace resistivity.

 .. _dcr_apparent_res: